MtJavaScript/GoodBadJSCodeStyle/README.md

     c = 10;
 ```

-Many vars decrease a bit readability and comfortability of code.
+Many vars decrease a bit readability of code.
+And does code less elegant.